-improving outcomes for Māori, Pasifika, and tāngata whaikaha.
-Metlifecare has a legal team who monitor changes to legislative and clinical requirements and have access to domestic and international legal advice.
+governance groups, honouring Te Tiriti o Waitangi and being focused on improving outcomes for Māori, Pasifika, and tāngata whaikaha.
+Metlifecare have a legal team who monitor changes to legislative and clinical requirements and have access to domestic and international legal advice.
 Information garnered from these sources translates into policy and procedure.

-Equity for Māori, Pasifika and tāngata whaikaha is addressed through the policy documentation and enabled through choice and control over supports and the removal of barriers that prevent access to information (e.g., information in other languages for the Code of Rights, infection prevention and control).
-Pinesong utilises the skills of staff and senior managers and supports them in making sure barriers to equitable service delivery are surmounted.
+Equity for Māori, Pasifika and tāngata whaikaha is addressed through the policy documentation and enabled through choice and control over supports and the removal of barriers that prevent access to information (eg, information in other languages for the Code of Rights, infection prevention and control).
+Highlands utilises the skills of staff and senior managers and supports them in making sure barriers to equitable service delivery are surmounted.

-Metlifecare has a strategic plan in place which outlines the organisation's structure, purpose, values, scope, direction, performance, and goals.
+Metlifecare has a strategic plan in place which outlines the organisation's structure, purpose, values, scope, direction, performance, and goals and this is in use at Highlands.
 The plan supports the improvement of equitable outcomes for Māori, Pasifika and tāngata whaikaha.
 The Metlifecare reporting structure relies on information from its strategic plan to inform facility-based business plans.
-A local facility business plan at Pinesong supports the goals for the service, and cultural safety is embedded in business and quality plans and in staff education.
+A local facility business plan supports the goals for Highlands services, and cultural safety is embedded in business and quality plans and in staff education.
 Ethnicity data is being collected to support equity.

 Governance and the senior leadership team commits to quality and risk via policy, processes and through feedback mechanisms.
-This includes receiving regular information from each of its care facilities, including Pinesong.
-Internal data collection (e.g., adverse events, complaints, internal audit activities) are aggregated and corrective action (at facility and organisation level as applicable) actioned.
-Feedback is given to the clinical governance group and to the board.
+This includes receiving regular information from each of its care facilities, including Highlands.
+Internal data collection (eg, adverse events, complaints, internal audit activities) are aggregated and corrective action (at facility and organisation level as applicable) actioned.
+Feedback is provided to the clinical governance group and to the board.
 Changes are made to business and/or the strategic plans as required.

 The clinical governance structure in place is appropriate to the size and complexity of the service.
-The nurse manager at Pinesong confirmed knowledge of the sector, regulatory and reporting requirements and maintains currency within the field.
+The nurse manager (NM) at Highlands confirmed knowledge of the sector, regulatory and reporting requirements, and maintains currency within the field.